 How does exercise improve mental health?

-Studies have shown that regular exercise can positively impact mental health, including for people suffering from conditions like anxiety or depression.
+Studies have shown that regular exercise can positively impact mental health, including for people suffering from conditions like anxiety and/or depression.
 It is also proven to improve mood, self-esteem and cognitive function.

 Exercise increases blood flow throughout the body, including blood flow to the brain.
 This increased circulation can increase motivation and improve mood.
-When your motivation and mood are high, it can lead to decreased distractions, improved self-efficacy, and increased social interaction.
+Meanwhile when your motivation and mood are high, it can have a wide array of positive outcomes including decreased distractibility, improved self regulation, and increased social interaction.

 Other benefits of physical activity include: